John P. Connolly (businessman): Career

-Connolly was previously the chairman for Hampshire-based debt recovery agency, Capquest.
-Capquest was one of the market leaders of the debt recovery industry until board changes took place in 2012.

 Connolly became embroiled with the Barlow Clowes affair.
 He was heavily criticised by the accountancy profession in 1995 for his role when the report into the scandal was published.

 Connolly served as the chairman of G4S from January 2012 until May 2021.
 He also served as the chairman of Amec Foster Wheeler.

 In October 2016, Connolly founded Cogital (now Azets), a British multinational accounting and business services company, with the financial backing of the private equity firm Hg Capital.
-Accountancy Age has reported that Cogital and its private equity backers have big plans to challenge the dominance of the Big Four accounting firms.

 Philanthropy and equine interests

 Connolly served as the chairman of the Great Ormond Street Hospital until July 2019.

-Connolly is also a racing fanatic, owning four horses at a stable near the South Coast.
-His horses are Crimson Monarch, Tungsten Strike, Night Crescendo and Gaia Prince.
-He also has an interest in others 'horses through the formation of the Green Dot Partnership, a racehorse syndicate that raised £630,000 from Deloitte partners to buy yearlings.
-The registered colours are blue, with a big green dot.
-Fellow partners have invested between £5,000 and £25,000.
+Connolly is also the owner of four horses at a stable near the South Coast.

 Personal life

 Connolly married Odile Lesley Griffith in 1992.
 He has a son and a daughter.